eljojo/faircamp-fork/README.md

 used - by default it's `arabic` (01 02 03 …) but can be set to `hexadecimal`
 (0x01 0x02 0x03 …), `roman` (I II
 III …) or `disabled`.

+Note that the `date` is used for sorting only: Both on the homepage, as well as on artist pages (label mode) releases that have the most recent date are displayed on top, followed by older ones and lastly followed by those that have no date specified at all (those will follow no intentional order).
+Dates must be supplied strictly in the format `YYYY-MM-DD`.

 #### Streaming